Extending their winning streak to four games, the Pittsburgh Penguins finished off the red-hot Toronto Maple Leafs in a shootout 5-4 Saturday night.

 Malkin is being reported to have suffered an upper-body injury resulting from a hard James van Riemsdyk hit during the third period which caused him to miss the late minutes of the third period, overtime and the shootout.

-Head Coach Dan Bylsma said that he kept Malkin out as precaution.
+Head coach Dan Bylsma said that he kept Malkin out as precaution – according to Michelle Crechiolo of the Pens’ website:

 “He wasn’t sitting out because of his play.
 Just an upper-body injury.
 Just kept him out the rest of the game there and overtime and shootout … He’ll certainly be re-evaluated.
 In the game, it was more precautionary than anything at that point in time.”